De-stress for the Test: Reducing Test Anxiety in Elementary Students

 As you approach any test, there are fun and easy steps you can take to reduce test anxiety in elementary students.

 Post a variety of positive messages on your board or distribute individual statements of encouragement to students.
-Try this fun idea.
+Keep the tone upbeat— remind them that tests are an opportunity for students to show what they’ve learned and they should feel proud of their growth through the year.

 Address the stress